patdeg/no-more-em-dashes/docs/terms_of_service.md

 ## 1. Acceptance of Terms

-By installing or using the no-more-mdash Extension, you agree to be bound by these Terms of Service.
+By installing or using the no-more-em-dashes Extension, you agree to be bound by these Terms of Service.

 ## 2. License